K.C. Busch

 Teaching

 Dr. Busch has created two new courses and a certificate for informal science educators.
-The courses are Learning in Informal Contexts: Theory to Practice and Learning in Informal Contexts: Evaluation.
+The Learning in Informal Contexts courses are: Theory to Practice and Evaluation.
 The main focus of the coursework involves collaborative, community-engaged projects working with local partners who offer informal learning programs, such as: the NC Museum of Natural Sciences, NC Museum of History, Museum of Life & Science—Durham, NCSU Libraries, and the NC State Farmers Market.

 Dr. Busch has taught: